-Cooling off period - the cooling off period for entering into a residence contract has been extended from three to seven business days.
+The cooling off period for entering into a residence contract has been extended from three to seven business days.
 This is a reasonable amendment and in line with other jurisdictions.

-Quorum requirements - the original quorum requirements for a meeting of residents in a village was at least half of the total number of residents who are entitled to vote, which is simply not feasible.
+The original quorum requirements for a meeting of residents in a village was at least half of the total number of residents who are entitled to vote, which is simply not feasible.
 Obviously you will always have very committed residents who will show up to a meeting.
 But some of these retirement villages are huge, with 500-plus elderly residents, so expecting 250 of them to turn up for a meeting is unrealistic.
-Accordingly the government has amended the quorum requirements, basing it on a sliding scale.
-For larger villages of 40 residents or more, 25 per cent of residents are needed to form a quorum; for smaller villages of less than 40 but more than 20, 10 residents are required; and for villages with fewer than 20 residents, half of those residents are required to form a quorum.
+Accordingly, the government has amended the quorum requirements, basing it on a sliding scale.
+For larger villages of 40 residents or more, 25 per cent of residents are needed to form a quorum; for smaller villages of less than 40 but more than 20, 10 residents are required; and for villages with fewer than 20 residents, half of those residents are required.
 This is a sensible measure.